 Individuals can take an online, video-based Empowered Productivity course.
-You’ll move at your own pace as you navigate through 5 modules, broken into 43 smaller lessons.
-The modules cover the following components of Empowered Productivity:
+You’ll move at your own pace as you navigate through 5 modules that cover:

 Attention Management – Learn how to resist distraction and focus on your most important tasks.
 Attention management is the key to unlocking productivity.